DeterminateSystems/riff/README.md

 RIFF_OFFLINE=true riff shell
 ```

-When running either `riff run` or `riff shell` you can use the `--offline` flag
-to disable all network usage *except* the usage required to run

 ## Example usage

 In this example, we'll build the [Prost] project from source.
 Prost has an